-For new indoor sports provision and arts and cultural facilities, priority will be given to new proposals according to the locational strategy set out in the plan.
+For new indoor sports provision and arts and cultural facilities, priority will be given to new proposals according to the settlement hierarchy set out in the plan.
 Proposals will be permitted elsewhere if it is demonstrated that:

-- i. it cannot be provided in the priority locations; or - ii. there is a need for it in the location proposed; and - iii. it will be easily accessible by a choice of means of transport; and - iv. for arts and cultural facilities that, through market research and/or an impact assessment, it can be shown that there would not be any damaging impact on the vitality and viability of the Town Centre, including the evening economy.
+- i. there is a need for it in the location proposed; and - ii. it will be easily accessible by a choice of means of transport; and - iii. for arts and cultural facilities that, through market research and/or an impact assessment, it can be shown that there would not be any damaging impact on the vitality and viability of the Town Centre, including the evening economy.